c3lang/c3-web/src/content/docs/FAQ/allfeatures.md

 ## Modules

-1. Modules are defined using `module <name>`.
-Where name is on the form `foo::bar::baz`
+1. Modules are defined using `module <name>;`, where `<name>` is of the form `foo::bar::baz`.
-2. Modules can be split into an unlimited number of module sections, each starting with the same module name declaration.
+2. Modules can be split into an unlimited number of module sections, each starting with the same module name declaration if intended to become part of the same module.
+Multiple differently named modules can also be defined per file.
 3. The `import` statement imports a given module.
 4. Each module section has its own set of import statements.
 5. Importing a module gives access to the declarations that are `@public`.
-6. Declarations are default `@public`, but a module section may set a different default (e.g. `module my_module @private;`)
+6. Declarations are default `@public`, but a module section may set a different default (e.g. `module my_module @private;`).
-7. `@private` means the declaration is only visible in the module.
+7. `@private` means the declaration is only visible in the current module.
-8. `@local` means only visible to the current module section.
+8. `@local` means the declaration is only visible in the current module section.
+This also implies that the declaration will not be visible outside the current file either.
 9. Imports are recursive.
 For example, `import my_lib` will implicitly also import `my_lib::net`.
 10. Multiple imports may be specified with the same `import`, e.g. `import std::net, std::io;`.
-11. Generic modules have a set of parameters after the module name `module arr {Type, LEN};`
+11. Generic modules are not type checked until any of their types, functions or globals are instantiated.
 12. Generic modules are not type checked until any of its types, functions or globals are instantiated.

 ## Contracts

-1. Doc contracts (starting with `<*`) are parsed.
+1. Doc contracts (starting with `<*` and ending with `*>`) are parsed for correct contract syntax and semantics.
+They are not inert comments, despite also serving as documentation comments.
 2. The first part, up until the first `@` directive on a new line, is ignored.
 3. The `@param` directive for pointer arguments may define usage constraints `[in]` `[out]` and `[inout]`.
 4. Pointer argument constraints may add a `&` prefix to indicate that they may not be `null`, e.g. `[&inout]`.
 5. Contracts may be attached to generic modules, functions and macros.
 6. `@require` directives are evaluated given the arguments provided.
 Failing them may be a compile time or runtime error.
-7. The `@ensure` directive is evaluated at exit - if the return is a result and not an optional.
+7. The `@ensure` directive is evaluated at exit – if the return is a "valid"/"normal" (non-`fault`) result and not an "invalid"/"abnormal" (`fault`-containing) Optional.
 8. `return` can be used as a variable identifier inside of `@ensure`, and holds the return value.
 9. `@return?` optionally lists the errors used.
 This will be checked at compile time.
 10. `@pure` says that no writing to globals is allowed inside and only `@pure` functions may be called.